aresnow1/aresnow1.github.io/index.md

 providing a solution for scaling and accelerating data science workloads, including, but not limited to, those utilizing the aforementioned libraries.

-This series of blog posts will address why Xorbits is special and how Xorbits works.
-As the first in this series, this article introduces the overview of Xorbits internals and designs.
+This series of blog posts will explain why Xorbits is special and how Xorbits works.
+As the first in this series, this article provides the overview of Xorbits internals and designs.

 ## Easy to use
 This is the first thing to be considered when Xorbits was created.
 The user communities of Pandas, Numpy and